matt24smith/ecfuzz/readme.md

 ```

-Another example for ``examples/example_lib.c`` and ``examples/example.c``, implementing a custom mutator to send input via arguments to the target executable
+Another example shows implementation of a custom fuzzer for ``examples/example_lib.c`` and ``examples/example.c``, sending inputs as arguments to the target executable
 ```bash
 cargo run --example=example_custom_fuzzer
 ```